The numerous options for transportation in Kuala Lumpur make getting around Malaysia's capital easy, even for first-time visitors.

 Subang Airport is the hub for the small budget airline Firefly which flies as far as Koh Samui, Thailand; Medan, Indonesia; and Singapore.

 The most efficient, albeit costly, way to get from the KLIA and KLIA2 terminals to the city is via the KLIA Ekspres train.
 Trains runs to KL Sentral Station every 15 - 20 minutes between 5 a.m. and midnight.
 The journey takes around 28 minutes.
 If for some reason the KLIA Ekspres train is not running, you can also take the KL Transit train which cost the same but takes around 36 minutes with a few additional stops.

 Budget travelers with more time than cash can take the Airport Coach Bus to KL Sentral station; the journey can take over 90 minutes, depending on traffic.
 AirAsia and some other groups also operate buses to and from the airport.
 Tickets for airport buses can be purchased at the Pudu Sentral station (formerly Puduraya) in Chinatown.

 Tip: When taking a bus or train to the airport, make sure you know in advance from which terminal your flight will depart!
 If unsure, allow enough time to take the shuttle (30 minutes) to the correct terminal in case you guess wrong.

 Buses from Kuala Lumpur to Singapore

-As of 2011, many buses from Kuala Lumpur to Singapore leave from the new Terminal Bersepadu Selatan (TBS) bus terminal located south of Kuala Lumpur in Selangor.
+Many buses from Kuala Lumpur to Singapore leave from the Terminal Bersepadu Selatan (TBS) bus terminal located south of Kuala Lumpur in Selangor.